-- Any alternative demands time and effort spent learning how to use it.
+- Any alternative demands time and effort to learn to use it.

 There is no exact replacement for Microsoft Windows.
-Whether any alternative will work for you depends on that alternative’s characteristics as compared to your needs.
+Whether any alternative will work for you depends on how that alternative’s characteristics compare to your needs.

-The most commonly considered alternatives include Apple’s OS X on Macs, Linux, and the Google Chrome operating system.
+The most commonly considered alternatives include Apple’s OS X on Macs, Linux, and the Google Chrome operating systems.
 They each have significant pitfalls, depending on what you expect.

-OS X runs (legally1) only on Apple hardware, so switching means getting a new computer.
-It also means learning the nuances of OS X’s interface (just as you learned the nuances of Windows).
+OS X runs (legally1) only on Apple hardware, so switching means getting a new computer and learning the nuances of OS X’s interface (just as you learned the nuances of Windows).
 It also means replacing all the software you use, as OS X does not run Windows applications.
-You’ll need to get versions of the same software available on the Mac, like Microsoft Office, for example, or alternative applications that serve the same need, such as LibreOffice or Open Office.
+You’ll need to get Mac versions of software, like Microsoft Office, for example, or alternative applications that serve the same need, such as LibreOffice or Open Office.

 Linux is free and runs on almost any PC, even an old one collecting dust in a closet.
 There are a confusing number of distributions to choose from, with Ubuntu and Mint being the most popular for Windows expats.
 Like OS X, Linux does not run Windows applications2, so you’ll be looking for alternatives.
 Unfortunately, true Linux versions of Windows applications are very rare.
-You’ll need to find alternative applications that serve the same needs to your satisfaction.
+You’ll need to find alternative applications that serve the same needs.

 Google Chrome OS is available only on “Chromebooks” — laptops specifically designed to run the Chrome OS — so you’ll be getting a new machine to go this route.
 Once again, Chrome OS does not run Windows software, so you’ll be looking for alternatives.
 The good news here is that many Chromebooks can also run Android applications, where there often are official versions of Windows applications.
 These versions are often stripped-down equivalents to those you might find on Windows, but again, depending on your needs, they may be enough.

 That phrase “depending on your needs” keeps coming up.
-That’s simply because different people have different needs and expectations, and all of the alternatives have different pros and cons when compared to those needs.
+Every person has different needs and expectations, and all of the alternatives have different pros and cons when compared to those needs.

-If you need the power of a real, popular, operating system with a corporation standing behind it to update and support it, and with numerous familiar applications that can do just about anything, a Mac might be the only real alternative for you.
+If you need the power of a fully powered, popular, operating system with a corporation standing behind it to update and support it, and with numerous familiar applications that can do just about anything, a Mac might be the only real alternative for you.

-And in all cases, be prepared to learn.
+In all cases, be prepared to learn.
 In fact, be prepared to spend a lot of time learning, and in turn learning a lot.
-Each of these operating systems is similar-to-yet-different-from Windows.
-They each have the same concepts — files, menus, apps, browsers, and so on — but the specifics of how you interact with each is often different.
+Each of these operating systems is similar to yet different from Windows.
+They each have the same concepts — files, menus, apps, browsers, and so on — but the specifics of how you interact with each is different.
 It will take some time to get used to a different way of doing things.